ccnmtl/ccnmtldjango/README.txt

    $ ./bootstrap.py

-That will create a 've' directory which contains a virtualenv and has had all the eggs in the 'eggs' directory installed into it (this includes django itself).
+That will create a 've' directory which contains a virtualenv and has had all the libraries in the 'requirements/src' directory installed into it (this includes django itself).
 The 've' directory should never be checked into svn since it's generated.
-If you need other libraries for your application, bundle them up as eggs and drop them in the eggs directory, then re-run init.sh.
+If you need other libraries for your application, bundle them up as tarballs and drop them in the requirements/src/ directory, add them to requirements/libs.txt or requirements/apps.txt (depending on whether they are regular python libraries or django apps) then re-run ./bootstrap.py.

 Keep in mind that with virtualenv, there's no need to 'activate' an environment.
 Instead, a ve has a 'bin' directory which contains a